graphadvantage/neo4j-index-refactoring/neo4j-index-refactor.md

 In a large graph it may not be necessary to scan all of the child nodes to extract the parent set.

 This script uses a random number to sample the graph (a nice trick courtesy of Michael Hunger).

+Note: I've included a cleanup query to delete the :Country nodes and relationships so you can run this multiple times.

 ```
 # STEP 4: Extract and create parent Category nodes